basilisk8/NCA_research/README.md

 - Sorting via value routing works (60% on width 4) but precision limited by tanh
 - Neither sorting approach generalizes to unseen widths
 - Multi-phase NCA enables sequential operations single NCA cannot do
+- Activation function matters depending on the task